isaaclyman/recipes/site/content/post/decoding-cupbop-uglybop-level-4.md

 5. Cook a handful of your chicken cubes at a time, flipping partway through (unless completely submerged), until internal temperature of the chicken is above 165°.
 The mochiko flour exterior doesn't brown much, but you can brown the flayed edges a little.
 6. After transferring your chicken to a cooling rack (or plate covered with a double layer of paper towels), _salt it!_ The chicken needs salt, and this seems to be the tastiest place to add it.
 If you want instead, you can experiment by adding it to the marinade or at another stage in the process.

+**Air Fryer instructions**

+If you'd rather fry this in an air fry (as opposed to oil), the process is similar.

+1. For the batter, times the mochiko flour and corn starch by 1.5.

+2. Don't double coat the meat in mochiko flour from step 4.
+The meat needs to be wet, and a dry exterior _will_ burn.

+3. Fill your air fryer with a single layer of chicken.
+Carefull with runoff, as it will clog the holes and prevent hot air from circulating.

+4. Cook at about 400°F for 8-10 minutes, or until internal temp of your biggest piece is 165°F. Flipping halfway through for even browning.
+If the exterior burns before the inside cooks, lower your temperatue to about 340°F.

 **For other meats**

 I haven't tried pork or beef yet, but I'd suggest cooking in whatever way you know best, and consider making a bulgogi marinade (with reduced soy sauce and ginger) to use in the process.